By Lena Henningsen

 Little Smarty Travels to the Future (小灵通漫游未来) is an early post-Mao science fiction (SF) story, adapted into a comic book (lianhuanhua 连环画).
 Originally composed in the early 1960s, Ye Yonglie 叶永烈 (1940–2020) was not able to publish the short novel until 1978.
+(For a partial English translation of the novel by Nick Stember, see here.)
 The comic book adaptation that is the basis for our translation followed two years later and enjoyed tremendous success with at least 3 million copies printed.
 Paola Iovene rightly describes the story as “as much a jump forward in imagination as it was a resumption of aspirations of the past” (Iovene 2014: 1).
 At the same time, the story is firmly grounded in the early post-Mao years and in Deng Xiaoping’s Four Modernizations, which legitimated political and economic change and ushered in China’s dramatic economic growth.
 In this introduction, I position this text in this specific historical moment in the development of Chinese SF.
 I sketch the development and status of Chinese SF and of comic books within the Chinese literary field and point out to what extent Little Smarty Travels to the Future may be seen as an illustration or vision of the implementation of the Four Modernizations.

 Science Fiction in China